 If you should lose your keys or if you need additional keys, duplicates can be made by a Toyota dealer using the key number.

-We recommend you to write down the key number and keep it in safe place.
+We recommend writing down the key number and storing it in a safe place.

-Keys (with engine immobiliser system)
+Keys (with engine immobilizer system)

 Your vehicle is supplied with two kinds of keys.